Note: Students are required to complete a total of 129 units for graduation.

 Students are able to gain IT work experience training through summer internship and 1-year placement opportunities.
 Also, the programme offers diversified overseas outreach opportunities for students such as study tours, overseas internship, overseas summer research programme and overseas study exchange.

-#An HKIE reaccreditation will be undergone in 2017.
+#An HKIE reaccreditation has been undergone in 2017.

 The BSc (Hons) in Physics and Green Energy Programme aims to prepare students for a career in Physics and/or in the Energy sector that involves applications of scientific principles and technology.
 Concentration options in "Applied Physics" and "Energy Management and Technology" are available.
 In addition to the university-wide whole person education, upon completion of this study programme, students will be able to: